 This article is all about launching from Boulder so you can really enjoy the soaring and go places: Where should I tow to?
 Where will I find lift?
 How high should I release?
 This article is meant to help anyone who is new to soaring in Boulder and has these fundamental questions.
-I know I did when I started out and I still have a lot to learn.
+I know I did when I started out.

 You can also download a .pdf file with all the presentation materials.
 It’s a bigger file so it may take a little time to download.

 What Do Other Pilots Do?

 To address these questions I examined 51 cross-country flights from Boulder that were uploaded to OLC in April, May, and June of 2019.
 (I generally looked at flights with a minimum distance of 250 km to ensure that I captured days with reasonable soaring weather.
 Also, I wanted to focus on thermal conditions and therefore excluded flights that were obviously flown in wave.
 Only flights that started via aerotow are included, i.e., the chart does not include flights with self-launching gliders).